iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/communications-room.md

 Booking through BaseLink is fully online.
 Just submit your job, receive an instant quote, and choose a time that suits your schedule — with in-house support every step of the way.

 #description
 All engineers are vetted, experienced, and reviewed by local customers.
-Whether it's a simple install or a complete refresh, you’ll get clean, professional results that just work.
+Whether it's a simple install or a complete refresh, you'll get clean, professional results that just work.

 #description
 Payment is collected on the day of service, with any additional time billed in fair 30-minute increments.
 Book a comms room setup{{$doc.location}} with BaseLink — and bring order to the chaos behind your tech.